-Portland Property Inspectors uses an ionization chamber detector continuous radon monitor, over a 42 or 72 hour period, to ensure quick and accurate results.
+Portland Property Inspectors uses an ionization chamber detector continuous radon monitor, over a 48 hour period, to ensure quick and accurate results.
 Our radon testing results are available within hours after the radon monitor's completion to ensure you'll meet your real estate contract deadlines.

 Radon is a radioactive gas that naturally occurs in rocks, soil and water.
 You can’t smell, see, or taste radon gas.
 Unless tested for, there is no way of telling how much is present indoors.
 Radon gas can move up through the soil and be drawn into your home by slight pressure differences.
 Once inside, radon can become trapped and build up to unsafe levels, especially with air tight modern homes.